akeneo/portal-helpcenter/content/md/support/manage-support-access.md

 Then the contact will **receive a mail** in order to **activate their helpdesk account** if they don't have one yet.

-Once your access created in the Portal, if you have access to the `JIRA SDS Helpdesk` for the first time, you received an email to reset your `JIRA password`.
+Once your access created in the Akeneo Portal, if you have access to the `JIRA SDS Helpdesk` for the first time, you received an email to reset your `JIRA password`.
 You need to follow the screencast instructions to login to the JIRA SDS Helpdesk.

 ::: warning
-Access to the Helpdesk is granted using a separate account (the authentication is not shared with the Portal).
+Access to the Helpdesk is granted using a separate account (the authentication is not shared with the Akeneo Portal).
 :::

 ![Reset Jira SDS password](../img/jira_reset_password.gif)